Garrison Mathews: Washington Wizards (2019–2021)

 After going undrafted in the 2019 NBA draft, Mathews signed a two-way contract with the Washington Wizards of the National Basketball Association (NBA).
 Under the terms of the deal he divided his time between the Wizards and the NBA G League affiliate, the Capital City Go-Go.
-On October 23, 2019, Mathews made his NBA debut, coming off the bench in a 100–108 loss to the Dallas Mavericks with an assist.
+On October 23, 2019, Mathews made his NBA debut, coming off the bench in a 100–108 loss to the Dallas Mavericks with an assist, playing only one minute.
 On December 30, Mathews scored a career-high 28 points with four rebounds in a 123–105 win over the Miami Heat.

 Houston Rockets (2021–2023)

 On September 28, 2021, Mathews signed with the Boston Celtics, but was waived at the end of training camp.
 On October 18, he was claimed off waivers by the Houston Rockets, who later turned his deal into a two-way contract with the Rio Grande Valley Vipers.
-On December 18, the Rockets announced they had converted Mathews' two-way deal to a standard contract.
+On December 18, the Rockets announced they had converted Mathews' two-way deal to a four-year, $8.2 million standard contract.

 Atlanta Hawks (2023–2025)

 On February 9, 2023, Mathews and Bruno Fernando were traded to the Atlanta Hawks in exchange for Justin Holiday, Frank Kaminsky and two future second-round draft picks.
+He made nine appearances for the team over the remainder of the year, posting averages of 4.8 points, 1.4 rebounds, and 0.6 assists.

+Mathews made 66 appearances (five starts) for Atlanta during the 2023–24 NBA season, averaging 4.9 points, 1.4 rebounds, and 0.6 assists.
+He played in 47 games (including two starts) for the Hawks in the 2024–25 NBA season, averaging 7.5 points, 1.9 rebounds, and 1.3 assists.

 On September 16, 2025, Mathews signed an Exhibit 10 contract with the New York Knicks.
 He was waived by the Knicks prior to the start of the regular season on October 18.

+Indiana Pacers (2025)

+Mathews signed a 10-day contract with the Indiana Pacers on November 20, 2025, after the team was granted a hardship exception.
+On December 1, the Pacers re-signed Mathews to a second 10-day hardship contract.
+On December 11, Mathews signed a non-guaranteed standard contract with the team for the remainder of the season.
+In 15 appearances (one start) for the Pacers, he averaged 5.2 points, 1.1 rebounds, and 0.7 assists.
+On December 26, Mathews was waived by Indiana following the signing of Micah Potter.

+Olimpia Milano (2026–present)

+On August 18, 2026, Mathews signed with Olimpia Milano of the Lega Basket Serie A (LBA) and the EuroLeague.